Si-plus-plus/AmazingEBook/README.md

 <hr>

 # Brief
 A simple website to find and rent ebook.
 All features are mainly based on exam sheet.
-[Web demo](https://youtu.be/pyySw5HfYbo).

 # Running the app
 1. Create a MySQL database